dotmos/Audio/README.md

 Changes/Additions to original code
 ----------------------------------
-* Added FM version of waveform (waveformModulated)
+* Added FM version of AudioSynthWaveform: AudioSynthWaveformModulated
-* Added isPlaying() to effect_envelope to check if an envelope is currently playing.
+* Added isPlaying() to AudioEffectEnvelope to check if an envelope is currently playing.

 Teensy Audio Library
 ====================